Primary

 Also targets: Glutes, Hamstrings

-Want Poliquin Step-Up in your program?
+See where Poliquin Step-Up fits in your weekly plan

 Stand facing a box or step.